Frank Lino: The three capos murder

 When the capos arrived at the 20/20, Massino and Bonanno mobster Gerlando Sciascia and Lino escorted them to the store room.
 As the men entered the room, Sciascia brushed his hand through his hair, giving the prearranged signal.
 Vitale and gunmen rushed out of the closet, with Rizzuto yelling "it's a hold-up".
 Massino immediately punched Giaccone, knocking him to the floor, and also stopping Indelicato from escaping.
-Giaconne got up and tried to run out of the room, but was blocked up against a wall with Trinchera.
+Giaccone got up and tried to run out of the room, but was blocked up against a wall with Trinchera.
 The gunmen killed Giaccone with a volley of submachine gun fire.
 The three capos were unarmed, as was the rule when attending a peace meeting.
 Lino, who had escaped, was brought instead of Indelicato's son, but was quickly won over to Massino's side.

 After the killings, the Bonanno gunmen transported the three bodies to a lot in Lindenwood, Queens, in an area known as The Hole.

 The lot was a Gambino mob graveyard; Gambino crime family capo John Gotti arranged for his men to bury the bodies there as a favor to Massino.
 A few weeks later, on May 28, authorities discovered Indelicato's body and removed it from the lot.

 In October 2004, after some children reported finding a body in the Lindenwood lot, FBI agents excavated the property and discovered the bodies of Giaccone and Trinchera.
 Among the personal items they unearthed was a Piaget watch that had belonged to Giaccone's wife.
 In December 2004, the bodies were positively identified as Giaccone and Trinchera.